March 25, 2020

 Another reason Drupal is a top pick for big sites is that it’s incredibly secure, and is more powerful on the whole than either Joomla! or WordPress.
 However, there is a downside.
 Drupal is tough to pick up if you don’t have any experience as a developer.
 Plus, it can be overkill if you just want to set up a simple blog.

 With that in mind, using Drupal makes sense if you want to start a blog for your company, and you’re willing to invest in a developer (or you are one!).
 Otherwise, you’ll need to do a lot of tinkering to get things working just the way you want.

 We’ve already talked about some of the most popular blogging platforms you can choose.
 Now, it’s time to take a look at a few options you might not be so familiar with.

 Pyro is a Laravel-based CMS, which prides itself on being an excellent platform for developers.
-When it comes to blogging, Pyro offers a grid-based layout system out of the box, which means you have full control over the way your posts look.
+When it comes to blogging, Pyro offers a grid-based layout system, which means you have full control over the way your posts look.
 On top of that, this platform makes it easy to edit all of your content.

 When you start up Pyro, the first thing you’ll notice is that its dashboard looks both modern and organized:

-Overall Pyro is an excellent option for simple blogs and more complex websites.
-However, once you move beyond a basic blog, things start to get complicated, since you’ll need to customize your website’s code yourself to make any major changes.
+Overall, Pyro is an excellent option for simple blogs and more complex websites.
+However, once you move beyond a basic blog, things start to get complicated.
+You’ll need to customize your website’s code yourself to make any major changes.
 Likewise, a lot of Pyro extensions are rather expensive, so costs can quickly add up for blogs with a lot of functionality.

 If you’re looking for the best blogging platform that offers a combination of ease of use and power, SilverStripe is an excellent option.
 At first glance, it doesn’t look as flashy as some of the other blogging platforms we’ve seen so far: